aarab-ayoub/CTFs_writeups_2025/TryHackMe-Cicada-3301/tasks/task6.md

 ```

 **Cipher Format:** `I:chapter:line:position`
+- **Position 1:** Always refers to the first letter after the line number
-- **Positive numbers:** Count forward in the line
+- **Positive numbers:** Move right from position 1 by the specified amount
-- **Negative numbers:** Count backward from the end of the line
+- **Negative numbers:** Move left from position 1 by the specified amount
-- **Forward slashes (/):** Represent spaces in the final message
+- **Forward slashes (/):** Copied directly into the final message (as literal characters)

 ### Question 5: What is the link?

 By applying the book cipher coordinates to "The Book of Law":

+**Decoding Process:**
-1. Extract each letter according to the coordinates
+1. For each coordinate `I:chapter:line:position`:
-2. Use positive integers to go forward in the text
-3. Use negative integers to go backwards in the text
+   - Locate the specified chapter and line
+   - Find position 1 (first letter after the line number)
+   - If position is positive: move right by that many steps from position 1
+   - If position is negative: move left by that many steps from position 1
+2. Forward slashes (/) are copied directly as literal characters
-4. Assemble the letters in sequence
+3. Assemble all characters in sequence

+**Examples:**
+- `I:23:-1`: From line 23, position 1, move left by 1 → gets the "3" from line number "23"
+- `I:19:-1`: From line 19, position 1, move left by 1 → gets the "9" from line number "19"
+- `I:24:-2`: From line 24, position 1, move left by 2 → gets the "2" from line number "24"
+- The `/ /` sequence creates the literal `//` in `https://`

 **Final Answer:** `https://bit.ly/39pw2NH`